mcelayir/mcelayir.github.io/_posts/2019-05-31-sbt-circleci-integration.markdown

         command: sbt test
 ```

-At this point I assume that you have a github repository for your project.
+At this point, I assume that you have a github repository for your project.
 If you
 don't then create one and push your code to that repository (chap! chap! :sweat_smile:).

 If you have, then you can continue enjoying this tutorial from this line :laughing: